-What are dreams?
-That’s quite a heavy loaded question as the word “dream” can have many meanings for many of us.
-Some may say that within our dreams inhabit our most personal and deep desires, whilst some may say that dreams are only a way for our brain to process information that it can’t process while we are awake.
+Our title poses quite a heavy loaded question as the word “dream” can have many meanings for many of us.
+Some may say that within our dreams inhabit our most personal and deep desires.
+Others say that dreams are only a way for our brain to process information that it can’t process while we are awake.
 Whatever your idea of a dream may be it’s a fact that dreaming is something we all do.
 So, what do dreams mean?

-I tend to be a very vivid dreamer.
-I can remember the most intricate details and tend to recall even multiple dreams that I may have had in a night.
+I tend to be a very vivid dreamer, remembering the most intricate details and tending to recall even multiple dreams that I may have had in a night.
 I like to dream and I must admit that even though it may not be a genuine emotion, I like the way I feel after having a pleasant dream.
-I even like feeling shaken up after a bad dream as I believe those dreams can help me process what I haven’t dealt with in my waking life.
+Sometimes I even like feeling shaken up after a bad dream as I believe those dreams can help me process what I haven’t dealt with in my waking life.

 I’ve always been interested in the different ways that dreams can be interpreted.
 Sleep psychologist Ian Wallace is an expert at dream analysis and believes firmly in the correlation between our dreams and our waking life.
-According to Ian “every dream is an invitation to fulfill all of your dreams” and he believes that our dreams can be opportunities to transform our waking lives.
+According to Ian “every dream is an invitation to fulfil all of your dreams”.
+He believes that our dreams can be opportunities to transform our waking lives.

-Being chased – If you are being chased in a dream it is frightening to feel that no matter how fast you may run away or how clever you think you are at eluding your chaser they appear to be at your heels.
+If you are being chased it is frightening to feel that no matter how fast you may run away or how clever you think you are at eluding your chaser they appear to be at your heels.
 This dream is quite disconcerting as many a time we have no idea what it is we are running away from in our dream.
 Ian interprets this dream as the pursuer actually being part of our own self and symbolises an opportunity we are pursuing in our waking life.

 Have you had any of these dreams before?

 Myself and the people at Adjustamatic would love to know more about what your dreams are.
-Join in the discussion and find out more about some common dreams and their meanings by using the #DreamsExplained on social media.
+Join in the discussion and find out more about some common dreams by using the #DreamsExplained on social media.

 Do let me know what the strangest/scariest dream you have ever had is in the comments section!